Buddy Lazier: 2006

 In 2006, Lazier returned to Dreyer & Reinbold Racing after practicing for the team at the 2004 Indianapolis 500.
 Lazier drove the No. 5 Dallara IR03-Honda.
 Lazier attempted to compete in his first full-time season since 2002.
-At the season-opening Toyota Indy 300 at Homestead, Lazier started in 14th place.
-The race weekend was overshadowed by the death of Paul Dana in final practice; Lazier retired after 12 laps due to an electrical problem, and was scored in 14th.
+At the season-opening Toyota Indy 300 at Homestead, Lazier started in fourteenth place.
+The race weekend was overshadowed by the death of Paul Dana in final practice; Lazier retired after twelve laps due to an electrical problem, and was scored in fourteenth.
 Lazier competed in his first non-oval race at the Honda Grand Prix of St. Petersburg.
-Lazier started in 18th place and was scored in 14th place due to a brake problem after completing 59 laps.
-At Motegi, Lazier started in 15th place and finished in 14th place, five laps down.
+Lazier started in 18th place and was scored in fourteenth place due to a brake problem after completing 59 laps.
+At Motegi, Lazier started in 15th place and finished in fourteenth place, five laps down.
 At the Indianapolis 500, Lazier qualified in 25th place.
-Lazier was running in the top 10 in the second half of the race, but had to make a late-race pit stop to have enough fuel to finish the race and he finished in 12th place, one lap down; his best result of the season.
+Lazier was running in the top 10 in the second half of the race, but had to make a late-race pit stop to have enough fuel to finish the race and he finished in twelfth place, one lap down; his best result of the season.

 Lazier was then replaced by Ryan Briscoe for the following race, the Watkins Glen Indy Grand Prix at the Watkins Glen International road course.
 Lazier returned to the team at the following race, the Bombardier Learjet 500 at Texas.
 Lazier started in 15th place but retired due to a fuel pump failure after 56 laps.
-Lazier started in 19th place at Richmond and finished in 16th place, five laps down.
-Lazier scored his best start of the season at the Kansas Lottery Indy 300 at Kansas with a 7th place start.
-Lazier finished in 15th place, six laps down.
+Lazier started in nineteenth place at Richmond and finished in sixteenth place, five laps down.
+Lazier scored his best start of the season at the Kansas Lottery Indy 300 at Kansas with a seventh place start.
+Lazier finished in fifteenth place, six laps down.
 Lazier was then replaced by Briscoe for the next two races before returning at Michigan.
-Lazier started and finished in 15th place, two laps down.
-For the remainder of the season Briscoe and Sarah Fisher drove the car, which resulted in Lazier finishing in 18th place in the final championship standings with 122 points.
+Lazier started and finished in fifteenth place, two laps down.
+For the remainder of the season Briscoe and Sarah Fisher drove the car, which resulted in Lazier finishing in eighteenth place in the final championship standings with 122 points.